triptease/schema/README.md

 #### brand (Optional)

-The [brand](https://schema.org/brand) can help Triptease group together your hotels.
+The [brand](https://schema.org/brand) can help Triptease group your hotels together.

 Used by: Triptease